Amanda Blake: Career

 In the late 1940s, Blake was signed to Metro-Goldwyn-Mayer as the studio saw her as its next Greer Garson.
-She appeared in a few Hollywood films, such as the 1952 western Cattle Town and in the starring role of Miss Robin Crusoe, a 1954 adaptation of the Robinson Crusoe adventure.
+She appeared in a few Hollywood films, such as the 1952 Western Cattle Town and in the starring role of Miss Robin Crusoe, a 1954 adaptation of the Robinson Crusoe adventure.
 In 1954, she appeared in A Star Is Born.

 Blake became best known for her 19-year stint as the saloon-keeper Miss Kitty on the television series Gunsmoke from 1955 to 1974.
-On February 27, 1974, Blake brought a lion named Kemo on to the Gunsmoke set.
+On February 27, 1974, Blake brought a lion named Kemo onto the Gunsmoke set.

 Because of her continuing role on television, Blake rarely had time for films.
 She did appear on a number of television shows, including a recurring comedy routine on The Red Skelton Show; as a celebrity on Hollywood Squares, Tattletales, and the 1970s revival of Match Game; and comedy appearances on the Dean Martin Celebrity Roast.

 In 1957, Blake guest-starred as Betty Lavon-Coate in the episode titled "Coate of Many Colors" on Rod Cameron's crime drama, State Trooper.
 Later, after a Gunsmoke reunion film, she made two feature-film appearances: in The Boost, a drug-addiction drama starring James Woods and Sean Young, and B.O.R.N, both in 1988.

 In 1968, Blake was inducted into the Hall of Great Western Performers at the National Cowboy and Western Heritage Museum in Oklahoma City.
-She was the third performer inducted, after Tom Mix and Gary Cooper, selected in 1958 and in 1966.
+She was the third performer inducted, after Tom Mix and Gary Cooper, selected in 1958 and 1966.

 Personal life

 Blake was married five times, first to Jack Shea (1952–53), then Don Whitman in 1954, divorced from him in 1956.
-After the divorce from Whitman, she would go to the 'saloon set' of Gunsmoke.
+After her divorce from Whitman, she went onto the "saloon set" of Gunsmoke.
 Blake felt like it was home to her on the days when she was not needed.
 She married Austin, Texas, city councilman Mark Edward Spaeth in 1984.
 Spaeth died of AIDS-related pneumonia in 1985.